About Loughborough Judo Club

 Confidence and self-esteem

-The grading system also ensures that players, whatever their skill level, will have opportunities to compete with players of similar ability and have a chance to experience victory.
+The grading system also ensures that players, whatever their skill level, will have opportunities to compete with players of similar ability.
+This gives every player the chance to experience victory.

 Self discipline and respect

 Judo places a great emphasis on self discipline and respect for others.
 It is extremely rare to see any player act in a disrespectful way towards an opponent or official.
-Whether training at the club or competing in the Olympics, bad manners or unsportsmanlike behaviour are never tolerated.
+Whether training at the club or competing in the Olympics, we never tolerate bad manners or unsportsmanlike behaviour.

 Many people find that lessons learnt on the mat help you in every aspect of life – increased confidence, self-respect, discipline and respect for other people.